CERTCC/Vultron/docs/topics/behavior_logic/rm_bt.md

     a_fb_seq --> a__do_work
 ```

-The first check is to see whether the case is already $Closed$
+(A) The first check is to see whether the case is already $Closed$
 ($q^{rm} \in C$).
 If that check succeeds, the branch returns *Success*,
 and we're done.
-If it doesn't, we move on to the next branch, which
+If it doesn't, we move on to the next branch (B), which
 addresses reports in the *Received* state ($q^{rm} \in R$).

 !!! tip inline end "See also"